lulf/lulf.github.io/_posts/2016-08-10-messaging-as-a-service.md

 ### Cluster administration

-In addition to these well known components, EnMasse contains several cluster administration services that manages the router and broker configuration:
+EnMasse contains several cluster administration components that manages the router and broker configuration:

    * Configmap-bridge provides a way to subscribe for configmap updates through AMQP.
    * Router agent is responsible for configuring the network of routers based on the address configuration.